 Selecting 3D printing materials with a meticulous qualification process.

-Caracol constantly aims to provide clients with answers to their production needs, from technology to materials, our team works to provide the most reliable and quality solutions.
+Caracol tests, qualifies and sells industrial-grade materials to constantly provide clients with the right fit for their advanced applications.
+From technology to materials, our team works to provide the most reliable and quality solutions.

 Additive manufacturing materials for flexible, efficient part production across sectors

-Caracol’s MATERIAL LAB constantly works to expand the range of qualified materials to process with its systems, always pushing the boundaries of what is possible.
+Our MATERIAL LAB constantly works to expand the range of qualified materials to process with Caracol’s systems, always pushing the boundaries of what is possible.
 We study mechanical, thermal, chemical properties, to provide the best options on the market for our clients’ applications, and we undergo meticulous quality controls on suppliers, to guarantee reliable and repeatable production.

 Plastic and composite